Curriculum

 Religious Education

-The aim of our RE curriculum is to develop respect and understanding for others, their stories, symbols, buildings, festivals, founders and beliefs, thus creating an atmosphere which is free from racism and racist attitudes.
+The aim of our RE curriculum is to develop respect and understanding for others, their stories, symbols, buildings, festivals, founders and beliefs, thus creating an atmosphere which is free from racism and racist attitudes at school, in our community and which we hope will remain with our pupils for life.
 In RE lessons, the children learn about the major religions of the world.
 They look at how religion affects the lives of believers and discover how it inspires people to make a difference.
-Throughout our primary curriculum, children will learned about Christianity, Judaism, Hinduism, Sikhism, Islam, Buddhism, humanism and other world views.
+Throughout our primary curriculum, children learn about Christianity, Judaism, Hinduism, Sikhism, Islam, Buddhism, humanism and other world views, as well as considering how their own views and principles are developing.

 Relationships and Health Education